For the benefit of the bees, we sell only natural bee hives.

 The Warre is a “top bar” hive which means that the bees can build their combs from horizontal wooden bars that run along the hive’s top, making it lighter and easier for a human to examine the comb periodically without unduly bothering the insects.

 The Kenyan, or horizontal top bar, hive is thought to be the oldest and most commonly used type of man-made hives in the world.
-Long and handsome, these hives come with their own stand, so that they sit about waist height for a man, allowing for easier access.
+Long and handsome, these hives come with their own stand, so that they sit about waist height, allowing for easier access.

 We are glad to sell Warre and top bar hives both online and in our Healdsburg store.
-At our HomeFarm property, we have those and even more hives for the bees.
+At our HomeFarm property, we have those and other hives for the bees.

 The Golden Hive is so-named because its proportions align with the Golden Mean.
 Designed to minimize interaction between humans and bees, the Golden Hive benefits apiary health by reducing insect stress.